bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ![alt text][image01]

 The primary goal of my project is to teach a Convolutional Neural Network (CNN) to drive a car in a simulator provided by Udacity, arcade-style.
-The vehicle is equipped with 3 front sensors- 1 center camera and 2 side cameras.
+The simulator has two modes: training and autonomous.
+For training mode, the sensors output a video stream and records the values of steering angle, speed, throttle, and brake.
+Due to the many interesting features of the track (sharp turns, road textures, road borders, etc.), it is crucial to collect good training data to ensure a successful model for this project.
+For autonomous mode, the end to end deep learning model processes image data from its sensors and makes a single prediction for the steering angle.
+This actually turns out to be a regression network instead of a classification network, since the output layer of the model outputs a single node (steering angle).
+The vehicle is equipped with 3 front-facing sensors located in the center and on the sides.
 Here is a set of example images from the car’s point of view at one instant in time on the training track:

 ![alt text][image02]

 Left Camera